abelsonlive/hiR/updateGuide.md

     $RCMD build hiR
     $ftp ftp://cran.r-projects.org/incoming/ hiR_0.1.targz
     ```
-8. OR: locate the "hiR.Rcheck" folder in the package's parent directory, open this folder and move hiR-manual.pdf and hiR-ex.pdf into the "inst" folder, and overwite if they exist already.
+8. OR: locate the "hiR.Rcheck" folder in the package's parent directory, open this folder, move hiR-manual.pdf and hiR-ex.pdf into the "inst" folder, and overwite if they exist there already.

 9. Now push these updates to git, e.g.